pnp/blog/content/post/excel-scripts-and-cloud-flows-data-manipulation.md

 Have you discovered that the existing Power Automate actions for Excel are limited to Excel Tables?
 Are you looking to take your cloud flow interactions with Excel to the next level?
-Maybe it\'s time to start looking at [Excel Scripts](https://support.microsoft.com/en-us/office/introduction-to-office-scripts-in-excel-9fbe283d-adb8-4f13-a75b-a81c6baf163a) which are currently accessible to Power Automate as a Preview Feature.
+Maybe it's time to start looking at [Excel Scripts](https://support.microsoft.com/en-us/office/introduction-to-office-scripts-in-excel-9fbe283d-adb8-4f13-a75b-a81c6baf163a) which are currently accessible to Power Automate as a Preview Feature.